bobcgausa/cook-js/README.md

 b2.js is a library to add Box2D support (http://box2d.org/) to P5.  box2d-html5.js is also included as it contains Box2D.
 There is a tutorial with many links to JSFiddle examples here (http://professorcook.org/CHAPphysics.pdf).

-# Welcome to Particles for P5!
+# Welcome to Particles for P5! (note: doesn't use physics)

 * [How Does This Work?](#how-does-this-work)
 * [Particle](#particle)